 We derive most of our revenue from companies in the offshore oil and gas industry, a historically cyclical industry with levels of activity that are significantly affected by the levels and volatility of oil and gas prices.

-- worldwide demand for oil and gas;- general economic and business conditions and industry trends;- the ability of OPEC to set and maintain production levels;- the level of production by non-OPEC countries;- the ability of oil and gas companies to generate funds for capital expenditures;- the ongoing ability to access external financing from financial institutions or the capital markets;- the cost of exploring for, developing and producing oil and gas as compared to alternative energy sources;- domestic and foreign tax policy;- laws and governmental regulations that restrict exploration and development of oil and gas in various offshore jurisdictions;- technological changes that could lead to competition from new market entrances;- the political environment of oil-producing regions;- the changing environmental and social landscape;- the price and availability of alternative energy;- war, sabotage, terrorism and civil unrest, including the conflict between Russia and Ukraine and conflict in the Middle East; and - extreme weather conditions, natural disasters, public health crises and pandemics or epidemics, such as COVID-19 and variants thereof.
+- worldwide demand for oil and gas;- general economic and business conditions and industry trends;- the ability of OPEC to set and maintain production levels;- the level of production by non-OPEC countries;- the ability of oil and gas companies to generate funds for capital expenditures;- the ongoing ability to access external financing from financial institutions or the capital markets;- the cost of exploring for, developing and producing oil and gas as compared to alternative energy sources;- domestic and foreign tax policy;- laws and governmental regulations that restrict exploration and development of oil and gas in various offshore jurisdictions;- technological changes that could lead to competition from new market entrances;- technological advances that impact the demand for energy, as well as the production of oil and gas;- the political environment of oil-producing regions;- the changing environmental and social landscape;- the price and availability of alternative energy;- war, sabotage, terrorism and civil unrest, including the conflict between Russia and Ukraine and conflict in the Middle East; and - extreme weather conditions, natural disasters, public health crises and pandemics or epidemics, such as COVID-19 and variants thereof.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.